 What Can You Do With a Doctorate in Health Informatics?

 CMOs run the entire medical program within their organization, including overseeing budgets, making personnel changes, and changing work models.

 Professors teach college courses and perform their own research.
 They can become tenured, and many enjoy long, successful careers.

 - Senior Research Scientist

-Where Can You Work with a Health Informatics Degree?
+Where Can You Work as a Health Informatics Professional?